 Suspended December 1, 2014

 Flat Kingdom another Kickstarter that looks good on the surface.
 It was close to its goal, and everything seemed to be going fine up until it’s suspension.

 There’s a comment by a backer that points to what happened, which is a link on the developers blog allegedly stating why the project was shut down.
 However, the blog post has since been deleted.

-After some digging, I was able to find a Spanish website talking about the Flat Kingdom.
-According to this site, the man behind Fat Panda Studios, Gerardo Garcia, used his own money to fund the campaign.
+According to Spanish site VIdaExtra, the man behind Fat Panda Studios, Gerardo Garcia, used his own money to fund the campaign.
 The blog post was supposedly him admitting to this, which is why the commenter who shared the link said “I’m glad they recognized their mistake.”

 Chemo Blaster AKA ReMission – Justin Mason

 Suspended Sometime Between Jan 16 and Feb 15

 Chemo Blaster, or ReMission as the artwork calls it, was not only suspended, but it was taken off Kickstarter completely.
 It’s currently the subject of a copyright dispute, and you can’t even view the page.
 The only thing you can find about the game other than its thumbnail image is the brief description.

 “This game will be designed to blast all bad cells in the body saving good cells by completing different levels through gameplay.”